Jump to:

 History

-Patients complain of low back pain with or without leg pain, which worsens with weight-bearing and activity, and is typically relieved with rest.
+Patients complain of low back pain with or without leg pain, which worsens with weight-bearing and activity and is typically relieved with rest.
 Patients with pelvic pain may describe pain in the suprapubic, groin, inner thighs, or lumbosacral spine.
+Examiners should also triage patients for symptoms of pelvic floor dysfunction, as well as bowel and bladder incontinence.

 Patients with CTS may complain of tingling, numbness, pain, or weakness in the hand and wrist, primarily in the thumb, index, and middle fingers, which may involve the forearm.